LeeYeeze/hidash/README.md

 # hidash
-Provide some data structures for javascript
+Provide some data structures for javascript and some algorithms based on them.